Natural World Reflections Prose

 For your preview, the opening chapter of Togwotee Passage by L. G. Cullens follows the jacket artwork.

-The book is currently a work in progress, one of rewriting and illustrating an earlier book, and is essentially a 1+1>2 literary [character centric and layered] eco-fiction work.
+The book is currently a work in progress due to be published later this year.
+It is essentially a 1+1>2 literary [character centric and layered] eco-fiction work of 53,000 words.

 Chapter 1: Early Trials

 by L.G.Cullens 2018

 "A common hindrance in life is our own thinking." ~ L. G. Cullens

 The persistent drone might be mistaken for a curious effect of the unremitting Wyoming wind, but not to neighbors familiar with it.
 They recognized the sound of Calan's monotone humming, seemingly without catching a breath, and it brought to mind the seven-year-old playing in the dirt with his toy trucks, the sunlight haloing his wispy, straw-colored hair.
 If they listened carefully though, they might detect a higher pitch today, and on closer inspection would see the scrunched up expression on his lean face.
 Was he trying to shut something out?

 The house door slamming, triggering a tremor of apprehension, propels Calan to hide behind the hollyhocks as quickly as he can.
 Hugging the ground, he waits there as his pa stomps to the rusting 1940 Dodge van and drives off.
 Only then running into the house he'd been told to leave, he finds his mom comforting his younger sister.

 "Did he hurt her?"
 Calan anxiously asks.